UNIVERSE-HPC/course-material/cloud_computing/migrating_app_to_cloud/app_onprem_limitation.md

 dependsOn: []
 tags: []
 learningOutcomes:
+  - Identify limitations of using remote AWS services with local applications.
+  - Understand how latency and connectivity affect application performance.
+  - Describe benefits of migrating applications to AWS Elastic Beanstalk.
 ---

 While integrating AWS services like S3 and DynamoDB with a locally running application provides access to the power of the cloud, there are several significant drawbacks that can impact performance, reliability, and scalability: